yo998/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hanyu Zhu was born in Chongqing,China.
 Now, he is an undergraduate major in basic medical sciences at Sichuan University with a minor in software engineering.
+I have always been fascinated by computer science and the impact it has on the world we live in.
+To gain a better understanding of computer science, I chose software engineering as a minor.
+As a medical student interested in computer science, I have recognized the importance of computer science for medical research.
+For example, machine learning plays an important role in genomic data mining and protein structure prediction, which is crucial for “precision medicine”.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.